margaretmf/margaretmf.github.io/poetry.md

 ## Religious Liberty ##
 Christian Science embraces all religions, all churches, all races, and all of humanity.
+The Christian Science church architecture roots itself in Romanesque architecture.
 America does too.
 America was founded with a love for religious freedom and religious liberty, though there are debates over what this means to people.
+The architecture in Charlottesville was rooted in Roman architecture.
 I love all the churches, I love all the people, and I love that God forgives everyone and speaks to everyone.

+## Opening Up ##
+Opening up to people about the negative thoughts, beliefs in the back of my thought, and things I should not say, feel, or believe.
+How do I work through these thoughts, beliefs, and things?
+Opening up, feeling over-exposed, feeling naked metaphorically.
+It leads to discomfort, something to shove down, or anger, and I express anger.
+This is not true opening up.
+This opening up is the discarding of darkness to be transformed into light.

+Opening up to the Holy Spirit, sense of joy, compassion, life, and childlikeness.
+This spirit of man, born of the Holy Spirit, is within everyone.
+It is above the shadows in the back of people's thoughts, and it is below the physical appearance of man.
+Opening up to the sense of love within opens us up to people correctly to open up to the love within another.

 ## The Democratic Republic and the Debate Inside My Head ##